PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 ```

 ### Circle geofences
-Circles, when created with _leaflet-draw_, have a centerpoint defined by a lat- and a lng-coordinate, and a radius.
+Circles, when created with _leaflet-draw_, have a centre point defined by a latitude, a longitude and a radius.
 This information is sent to the backend.

 In the backend, the circle is converted into a polygon, which can be saved to the Database.
 The geometry is also returned to the frontend, where it is then used to add the circle directly in the React state.